10 Foods to Help you Stay Erect

 Ditch that mediocre meal deal for some of these:

 3. Shellfish, chicken, and tofu

 Zinc plays an important role in the production of testosterone.
-Loads of studies have found links between low levels of zinc and low levels of the hormone, which can lead to reduced desire for sex and ED.
-Good sources of zinc include shellfish, particularly oysters, chicken, and for vegetarians, tofu.
+Loads of studies have found links between low levels of zinc and low levels of the hormone, which can lead to a reduced desire for sex and ED.
+Good sources of zinc include shellfish, particularly oysters, chicken and for vegetarians, tofu.

-Magnesium has been shown to boost testosterone, and it also helps your body process nitric oxide, which helps relax muscle tissue inside the penis and encourage blood to flow into it.
+Magnesium has been shown to boost testosterone and it also helps your body process nitric oxide, which helps relax muscle tissue inside the penis and encourage blood to flow into it.
 Tuna and other oily fish like mackerel and pollock are rich in magnesium and therefore decent foods for erections.

 5. Green vegetables

 Green vegetables, like asparagus, spinach, edamame beans, and broccoli, are all good sources of folic acid, a type of B vitamin that improves blood flow.
 Research has linked low levels of folic acid to ED, so make sure you don’t skip your greens.

 Potassium has been shown to assist blood flow as it helps to stop your arteries from becoming blocked.

 Many types of fruit are good sources of potassium, including kiwis, cantaloupe melons, guavas and bananas.
 Yes, that’s right, the most phallic of fruit does in fact help with ED.
 Why not have a portion of fruit for dessert after lunch and avoid the inevitable post-lunch snacking?